AstarNetwork/Astar/pallets/dapp-staking/README.md

 #### Claiming Bonus Reward

-If staker staked on a dApp during the voting subperiod, and didn't reduce their staked amount below what was staked at the end of the voting subperiod, this makes them eligible for the bonus reward.
+If a staker has staked on a dApp during the voting subperiod, and the bonus status for the associated staked amount has not been forfeited due to excessive move actions, they remain eligible for the bonus reward.

+Only a limited number of _move actions_ are allowed during the `build&earn` subperiod to preserve bonus reward eligibility.
+Move actions refer to either:

+-   A 'partial unstake that decreases the voting stake',
+-   A 'stake transfer between two contracts'. (check previous "Moving Stake Between Contracts" section)

+The number of authorized safe move actions is defined by `MaxBonusMovesPerPeriod`.
+For example:
+If 2 safe bonus move actions are allowed for one period, and a user has staked **100** on contract A during the `voting` subperiod and **50** during the `build&earn` subperiod, they can safely:

+1. Unstake **70**, reducing the `voting` stake to **80**.
+2. Transfer **50** to contract B.

+After these actions, the user will still be eligible for bonus rewards (**20** on contract A and **50** on contract B).
+However, if an additional move action is performed on contract A, the bonus eligibility will be forfeited.

 Bonus rewards need to be claimed per contract, unlike staker rewards.